In the interests of the environment, the community and fairness, it's important for people to follow the rules regarding taking and using groundwater.

 Are you breaking the law?
 Think about it!

-You're probably not a masked robber running off into the night with a drumof water.
-However, common instances of taking water illegally revolve around misuse.
-Your licence allows you to use water in certain ways, make sure you abide by those conditions!
+Your licence allows you to use water in certain ways, make sure you abide by those conditions.
 This may also include restrictions of how much you can use when water is in short supply.

 An example of unlawful water use may be taking water from a stock and domestic bore (not metered) to irrigate a small commercial crop.
 In this case, you are breaking the law and need to speak to us about obtaining a commercial use licence.
 Stock and domestic water can only be used for household and stock watering purposes.